Anjigadu/algorithms-course/part-1/notes/week-3/quick_sort.md

 Implementation details
 -

-* Partitioning in place - using auxilary array but it's not worth.
+* for stable sort - using auxilary array but it's not worth.
 * Terminating the loop - testing wether the pointers crossed or not is tricky
 * statying in bounds - the j== lo is redundant but i==hi is not
 * preserving randomness - shuffle the array